WanjikuSharon/alx-low_level_programming/0x02-functions_nested_loops/README.md

     - Returns -1 and prints - if n is less than zero

  - 6-abs.c - a function that computes the absolute value of an integer

+ - 7-print_last_digit.c -  function that prints the last digit of a number.
+ -